You will learn

 Under Back in Stock Settings in your account's Email Settings, you will see Minimum Inventory Rules.
 This is where you can decide the threshold for notifying customers when an item is restocked.

-Customer notification rules have two subsettings that work together to customize how many and how frequently to send back in stock messages.
+Customer notification rules have 2 subsettings that work together to customize how many and how frequently to send back in stock messages.
 These settings allow you to send restock notifications all at once or in batches.
-The two components that you can configure are:
+The 2 components that you can configure are:

 This determines how many customers are notified of each item is restocked.
 If you have a high-demand item, you might receive hundreds of subscriptions when it goes out of stock.
 If one item is restocked, you don't want to email all of those people for that single item.